-Take the First Great Western Train to Cardiff Central Railway Station then change to Aviva Train Wales to Ninian Park Halt Railway Station, which is only a five minute walk from the stadium and this station is on a local line (city line-direction Radyr) which is served by trains from Cardiff Central (every thirty minutes) on leaving Ninian Park Halt station walk along Leckwith Road and you will see the stadium over on your left.

-Alternatively go to main line station Cardiff Central, by First Great Western and it's a 18 minute walk to the ground, as you come out of the entrance to the station walk through

-Station Square, bear left in to Wood Street and at the bottom go on through to Tudor Street.
+Take the train to Cardiff Central Railway Station then change to Aviva Train Wales to Ninian Park Halt Railway Station, which is only a five minutes walk from the stadium and this station is on a local line (city line-direction Radyr) which is served by trains from Cardiff Central (every thirty minutes) on leaving Ninian Park Halt station walk along Leckwith Road and you will see the stadium over on your left.
+Alternatively go to main line station Cardiff Central, it's a 18 minute walk to the ground, as you come out of the entrance to the station walk through Station Square, bear left in to Wood Street and at the bottom go on through to Tudor Street.
 Continue straight on into Ninian Park Road, for around a mile passing the Millennium Stadium on your right.
 At the end of Ninian Park Road turn left and then left into Leckwith Road and the ground is on your left.

-Adults £30 Over 60's £25 Under 22's £20 Under 16's £15
+Admission Adults £30 Over 60's £25 Under 22's £20 Under 16's £15